 📍C/ dels Escudellers, 14

-La Estrella opened its doors in 1924 and, four generations later, Jordi, Pepi and Pau continue to offer their guests high quality Mediterranean food.
+La Estrella opened its doors in 1924, and four generations later, Jordi, Pepi, and Pau continue to serve their guests high-quality Mediterranean cuisine.

-Right in the center, but, at the same time, away from the tourist hustle and bustle, this restaurant offers dishes cooked with seasonal products and km zero, which vary depending on the day and what is in the market.
-For this reason, we recommend not only looking at the menu, but also asking what they have off the menu (and save room for desserts!).
+Right in the heart of the city, yet away from the tourist bustle, this restaurant offers dishes made with seasonal and locally sourced ingredients, which vary depending on the day and what’s available at the market.
+That’s why we recommend not only checking the menu but also asking what’s available off the menu (and saving room for dessert!)

 📍C/ Ocata, 6